jetbrains-academy/kotlin-onboarding-introduction/TheFirstDateWithProgramming/readUserInputTheory/task.md

 We have previously talked about the _built-in_ functions in Kotlin.
-In addition to the already familiar functions for output to the console, Kotlin has the [`readlnOrNull`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.io/readln-or-null.html) function, which reads the values entered by the user and stores them in a variable:
+In addition to the already familiar functions for output to the console, Kotlin also has the [`readlnOrNull`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.io/readln-or-null.html) function, which reads values entered by the user and stores them in a variable:

 ```kotlin
 val myValue = readlnOrNull()